Farmbench is offline while we add new features and improvements for you.

 We apologise for any inconvenience this may cause.
 In the meantime, if you need help in accessing data you have already uploaded, please contact us: firstname.lastname@example.org or 02476 478599

-The upgrade will be complete by November 1 and the new features and improvements will be ready for you to enjoy.
+The upgrade will be complete by the end of November, 2018 and the new features and improvements will be ready for you to enjoy.

 New features and improvements for Farmbench include: